Traditional healthcare feels broken to many people. Long waits, surprise bills, and rushed appointments have become the norm.

 The Model Appeals Across Physician Demographics

 Women physicians show slightly higher DPC support at 55% compared to men at 50% according to Doximity, suggesting the model appeals to practitioners across demographic lines.
-The shift accelerates because the problems it solves are undeniable: administrative burden, cost opacity, rushed care, and misaligned incentives.
+The shift accelerates because the problems it solves are undeniable: administrative burden, cost opacity, rushed care, acute care gaps, and misaligned incentives.
 DPC practitioners eliminate these friction points systematically by removing insurance intermediaries, simplifying billing, and building practices around time with patients rather than transaction volume.

 Final Thoughts

 For employers, DPC delivers measurable financial benefits.
-Union County, North Carolina saved over $1.2 million in year one by offering DPC to employees, driven by fewer emergency room visits and better chronic disease management.
+Union County, North Carolina, saved over $1.2 million in year one by offering DPC to employees, driven by fewer emergency room visits and better chronic disease management.
 Small and mid-sized businesses find the predictable costs particularly valuable when traditional insurance premiums increase unpredictably each year.
 The direct primary care model fundamentally changes how organizations approach employee health and budget stability.